scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 rapidly growing machine learning frameworks.
 There were still some gaps and pain points in the ecosystem, but an analysis without C++ or compiling ROOT was finally possible.
-Scikit-HEP did not and does not intend to "replace" ROOT, but it provides solutions that work natively in the Python ecosystem, which in this case was to remove the ROOT requirement from reading data files.
+Scikit-HEP did not and does not intend to "replace" ROOT, but it provides alternative solutions that work natively in the Python "Big Data" ecosystem, which in this case was to remove the ROOT requirement from reading data files.

-Several other useful HEP libraries were also written.
-Particle for accessing the Particle Data Group (PDG) particle data in a simple and Pythonic way.
+Several other useful HEP libraries were also written.For example: Particle for accessing the Particle Data Group (PDG) particle data in a simple and Pythonic way.
-DecayLanguage originally provided tooling for decay definitions, but was quickly expanded to include tools to read and validate "DEC" decay files, an existing format.
+DecayLanguage originally provided tooling for decay definitions, but was quickly expanded to include tools to read and validate "DEC" decay files, an existing text format used to configure simulations in HEP.

 Building better
 ---------------